 Mr. Doug MacDonald addressed the board regarding the shooting range near his home at 2986 Lake Street.
 He stated that they need the township’s help in this matter as it is not going away.
 There are children that won’t play on the beach and veterans with PTSD to consider.
 It was noted that there is a meeting with the township’s lawyer on Friday regarding this issue.

 In regard to the grievance filed for the boat rescue on Aug.
 25, Ms. Deb Graeber stated that she had only made the comment that the ambulance might be able to back down closer for the rescue.

-She also resigned as Deputy Supervisor effective immediately.
+4. Unrelated to #3 he also resigned as Deputy Supervisor effective immediately.

 BOARD COMMENT: Schultz reiterated – all meetings should be recorded.
 She also noted that she voted no on item D.5. only because she would like to see a job description first.
 With no further business the meeting adjourned at 10:42 PM.